google/IdleWakeups/README.md

 ## Examples

-Export to specified pprof profile using default options:
+Scan trace file and print summary for idle wakeups using default options:

-    EtwToPprof -o profile.pb.gz trace.etl

-Export samples from specified process names:

-    EtwToPprof -p viz_perftests.exe,dwm.exe trace.etl
+    IdleWakeups --printSummary trace.etl

-Export samples from all processes from 10s to 30s:
+Scan trace file and print summary for idle wakeups from all processes from 20s to 30s:

-    EtwToPprof -p * --timeEnd 30 --timeStart 10 trace.etl
+    IdleWakeups -s -p * --timeStart 20 --timeEnd 30 trace.etl

-Export inlined functions and thread/process ids:

-    EtwToPprof --includeInlinedFunctions --includeProcessAndThreadIds trace.etl

 ## Command line flags

-    -o, --outputFileName            (Default: profile.pb.gz) Output file name for gzipped pprof profile.
+    --listProcesses         (Default: false) Whether all process names (unique) shall be printed out instead of running an analysis.

-    -p, --processFilter             (Default: chrome.exe,dwm.exe,audiodg.exe) Filter for process names (comma-separated) to be included in the exported profile.
-All processes will be exported if set to *.
+    -p, --processFilter     (Default: chrome.exe) Filter for process names (comma-separated) to be included in the analysis.
+All processes will be analyzed if set to *.

-    --includeInlinedFunctions       (Default: false) Whether inlined functions should be included in the exported profile (slow).

-    --stripSourceFileNamePrefix     (Default: ^c:/b/s/w/ir/cache/builder/) Prefix regex to strip out of source file names in the exported profile.

-    --timeStart                     Start of time range to export in seconds
+    --timeStart             Start of time range to analyze in seconds

-    --timeEnd                       End of time range to export in seconds
+    --timeEnd               End of time range to analyze in seconds

-    --includeProcessIds             (Default: false) Whether process ids are included in the exported profile.

-    --includeProcessAndThreadIds    (Default: false) Whether process and thread ids are included in the exported profile.

-    --splitChromeProcesses          (Default: true) Whether chrome.exe processes are split by type (parsed from command line).
+    -s, --printSummary      (Default: false) Whether a summary shall be printed after the analysis is completed.

     --loadSymbols           (Default: true) Whether symbols should be loaded.

+    -t, --tabbed            (Default: false) Print results as a tab-separated grid.

     --help                  Display this help screen.

     --version               Display version information.

     etlFileName (pos.
 0)    Required.
 ETL trace file name.

 ## Disclaimer: